-Sound Across : Co – Listening and telling stories through sounds conducted by Budhaditya Chattopadhyay as part of Listening Biennial 2021.
+Sound Across : Workshop in Co-listening and Practicing Pluri-vocality conducted by Budhaditya Chattopadhyay as part of Listening Biennial 2021.

 Sound as a creative media socially connects people and places through its manifold travels.
 In the co-listening workshop series, participants explore social contagion in a positive sense – by connecting Asia and Europe with grounded sounds and voices in the present conundrum of fake news and social distancing.
 These new developments in sound art may include a more worldly attuned social and environmental concern and may consider making more socio-political commitments, from community building to collective action.